 Another injury is a subgaleal hemorrhage.
 This is when there’s bleeding directly under the scalp.
 Unlike a cephalohematoma, the blood is not confined to one area and has the potential to spread.
 If it does, it can result in significant blood loss and shock.

 Anytime a newborn experiences bleeding on or around the brain, they’ll be admitted to a neonatal intensive care unit (NICU) for monitoring and supportive care.
 Treatments take place in an attempt to maintain body function and aid in recovery.

 A birth-related nerve injury can result in lopsided facial expression, arm or hand weakness, difficulty breathing, or paralysis.

-The most common fracture during birth is a broken collarbone or clavicle—especially when medical devices are used to aid in delivery.
+The most common fracture during birth is a broken collarbone or clavicle—primarily when medical devices are used to aid in delivery.
 There’s also a chance the upper arm bone or upper leg bone could be broken depending on the direction a baby is born.
 Doctors usually apply a loose splint to limit movement.
 Fortunately, most broken bones in babies heal with no further complications.

 Soft Tissue Injuries

 It’s not uncommon for a newborn’s skin to have minor injuries after delivery.
 For example, pressure from contractions can cause swelling and bruising around the eyes or on the face.
 Fortunately, no treatment is needed for those injuries.
 However, when instruments are misused, stress on the newborn can injure the fat under the skin.
 This can make the skin look red, firm, and raised on areas like the arms, thighs, and trunk.

 Maternal or Infant Death